Gecrz/Time-Series/README.md

 Use the results of the linear regression analysis and modeling to answer the following question:

 * Does this model perform better or worse on out-of-sample data compared to in-sample data?

+## Report Summary

+In this assignment, we were tasked to test the many time-series tools that we have learned in order to predict future movements in the value of the Japanese yen versus the U.S. dollar.
+To do taht, I used Time Series analysis and regression methods.
+From the time series standpoint analysis, I utilized ARMA and ARIMA models to forecast the return price for Japannese Yen and the GARCH method to visualize the currency volatility.
+The first two models, ARMA and ARIMA have p-values over 0.05, which makes the model not significant.
+The 5 day forecast reveals an up trend on the Japannese Yen return, while predicting the volatility to increase as well.

+Key Points of Time Series Analysis

+The volatility for yen is supposed to increase.
+And when there is high volatility, there is increase of risk as well.
+Risk averse investor should not buy Yen right now.
+Risk is expected to increase.
+The Arma model wasnt significant because p-value exceedd 0.05.
+But overall, I would feel confident using these models for trading, as they give me predictions of future trends based on past returns.

+In addition, we computed a regression Analysis with the SKLearn linear regression model to predict Yen futures ("settle") returns with lagged Yen futures returns and plotted the predicted returns vs the real/true values.
+In addition, we computed in sample and out of sample performance metrics.
+We can see that the model shows a root mean square error of 0.396% on out-of-sample data and 0.5657% on in-sample data.
+Usually, there is no correct value of MSE.
+However, the lowest its value the better, as it shows that the data are dispersed closely to the mean.

+Key Points Regression Analysis

+We can see that the model shows a root mean square error of 0.396% on out-of-sample data and 0.5657% on in-sample data.
+Usually, there is no correct value of MSE.
+However, the lowest its value the better, as it shows that the data are dispersed closely to the mean.

+Also, in sample error is the one obtained using the same dataset of the model.
+Because of the over-fitting , out of sample rate is the one we usually care about, as we used new data set to get the error rate.